-Your vehicle has a wireless remote control system that can lock or unlock all the doors, open the trunk lid, or activate the "PANIC" mode from a distance within approximately 1 m (3 ft.) of the vehicle.
+The wireless remote control system is designed to lock or unlock all the doors, open the trunk lid, or activate the "PANIC" mode from a distance within approximately 1 m (3 ft.) of the vehicle.

 LOCKING AND UNLOCKING THE DOORS